 Cake Recipes For Your Small Batch Frosting

-As much fun as it is to eat frosting with a spoon, chances are you need a cake recipe too.
-That’s why I wrote my 6 Inch Cake Recipes For Two People guide.
+As much fun as it is to eat frosting with a spoon, chances are you need small cake recipes too.
+That’s why I wrote my 6 Inch Cake Recipes guide.
 Mix and match your favorite flavors!